COVID-19 CRISIS RELIEF

 The coronavirus has taken thousands of lives and impacted every country in the world.
 As markets, coffee shops, churches and public squares shut down, people who have not yet experienced the hope and promise of the Gospel are isolated in their homes, without community or care, and often without income.
 Refugees and the homeless are more alone than ever as camps and shelters fight to stay open amidst dwindling resources and panic over communal living.

 COVID-19 threatens God’s mission through fear, quarantines and scarcity.
 Now more than ever, we must push forward with the light of Jesus, providing relief for the marginalized and reinforcements for our missions workers in the field.

 “Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.”

 With the streets quiet and movement limited, ministry work in Israel has grown difficult.
 But Henry and his wife have found alternate ways to share God’s love.
 They text neighbours to check on their health and ask what they need.
 If they pass fellow residents in the hallway of the building complex where they live, they speak words of love and care, reassuring people that God is in control of the situation.

 During this time, they are working hard to stay connected to their small community of new believers.
 From messaging words of encouragement to each other and organising online prayer meetings, to using video conferencing for fellowship, they remain active but know they can do more.

-Your gift of $34/month for 10 months can help church planters like Henry feed their families and provide for extra needs and support across their new faith community during these times.
+Your gift of $34/month can help church planters like Henry feed their families and provide for extra needs and support across their new faith community during these times.